Little Blue Lake

-Little Blue Lake is a water-filled sinkhole (“cenote”) in the Australian state of South Australia located in the state's south-east in the locality of Mount Schank about 20 km south of the municipal seat of Mount Gambier.
+Little Blue Lake is a water-filled sinkhole (“cenote”) in the Australian state of South Australia, in the state's south-east in the locality of Mount Schank about 20 km south of the municipal seat of Mount Gambier.
 It is notable locally as a swimming hole and nationally as a cave diving site.
 It is managed by the District Council of Grant and has been developed as a recreational and tourism venue.

 Naming

 The sinkhole's name is attributed to its similar appearance to Mount Gambier’s much larger volcanic Blue Lake and the property of its water to sometimes turn blue in colour during summer in a similar manner to the Blue Lake.
 However in more recent times the sinkhole generally remains green in colour throughout most of the year.
 This is believed by some to be due to groundwater pollution from agricultural fertilizers increasing the nutrient levels.
 The lake is also known as Baby Blue and is referenced in caving literature by its Cave Exploration Group of South Australia (CEGSA) Inc. identification number 5L9.